 Specialist lenders may consider your application if the bankruptcy is discharged and occurred more than six years ago.
 Your chances will be higher if you can offer an explanation for what happened and show how your circumstances and financial management have improved since then.

 Whether or not you think these factors apply to you, you should always check out your credit report before applying for a mortgage.

 The three biggest organisations for this are TransUnion (formerly Callcredit), Equifax and Experian.
 If you're concerned, it's worth checking how you fare with all three companies, as they all score slightly differently.

 Once you have your report(s), consider what you can do to improve your credit rating, and check that all the information on record about you is correct.

 In some cases, it will be better to wait until your credit history has improved so you can access more affordable mortgage deals.
-A good mortgage adviser will be able to ascertain what mortgage deals you are likely to be accepted for and advise whether you're better off waiting.
+A good mortgage broker will be able to advise you on what mortgage deals you're likely to be accepted for or whether you're better off waiting.

 It’s worth being cautious about applying for a mortgage if you think you might be rejected.
 Every time you make an application for credit, it gets recorded on your credit history, and unsuccessful applications can bring down your score.

 If you’re applying for a mortgage in principle, lenders may be able to conduct a ‘soft check’, which does not show up on your record.
-However, be aware that a soft check may fail to uncover everything in your history, so that your mortgage application may fail if issues come to light later.
+However, be aware that a soft check may not uncover everything in your history, so your mortgage application could fail if issues come to light later.

-Get personal advice on getting a mortgage with bad credit
+Get personal advice from a bad credit mortgage broker

 You can call the team now on 0800 197 8461 or fill in the form below for a free callback.